epsitec-sa/electrum-events/README.md

 * Events which modify a value (change, key up/down, select).
   They are sent with the `bus.notify()` function.
-* Events which trigger an action (focus, button click).
+* Events which trigger an action (focus, defocus, button click).
   They are sent with the `bus.dispatch()` function.

 # Using EventHandlers